nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ### Authentication methods

-This section walks through security and user authentication as it relates to QHub deployments.
+This section walks through security and user authentication as it relates to Nebari deployments.
 There are a few different ways to handle user authentication:

 - Auth0
 - GitHub